JohnBaer3/JustDanceClone/README.md

 # JustDanceClone

+Week 1 of "An App A Week" Challenge.

 Just Dance game with slight modifications for iOS!

 Record the dance you want to dance along to, then dance to the same dance for the app to rate it!

 ### App in action: